Deathwalker: Visual effects

+Visual effects team leader Ron Thornton, who worked on both Babylon 5 and Star Trek episodes during his career, wrote that the Babylon 5 visual effects budgets were around one tenth of the corresponding Star Trek budgets, but that Babylon 5 effects were "much more fun to do."

-The design for the Drazi Sunhawk warship, which was created by visual effects team leader Ron Thornton.
+The design for the Drazi Sunhawk warship, was created by Thornton.
 Thornton had created physical models for the BBC series Blake's 7 in the early 1980s, and based the Sunhawk design on Blake's ship, Liberator.
-Thornton had for many years wanted to create an updated and more streamlined version of Liberator, indicating, "When they did a reimagining of the Enterprise… [for Star Trek: The Motion Picture] – streamlining and generally making it look sexier - it got me thinking about what the Liberator would look like if you did that."
+Thornton had for many years wanted to create an updated and more streamlined version of Liberator, indicating, "When they did a reimagining of the Enterprise [for Star Trek: The Motion Picture] – streamlining and generally making it look sexier – it got me thinking about what the Liberator would look like if you did that."

+The saucer-shaped alien ships, which emerge from Babylon 5's jump gate and threaten to fire on the station, were also designed by Thornton, containing animated rotating sections, with oversized guns added "for a giggle".
+Thornton indicated that his design philosophy he always tried to follow was "good physics with a pinch of artistic license."